-The UCC21520 or the UCC21520A effectively combines both isolation and buffer-drive functions.
-The flexible, universal capability of the UCC21520 and the UCC21520A (with up to 18-V VCCI and 25-V VDDA/VDDB) allows the device to be used as a low-side, high-side, high-side/low-side or half-bridge driver for MOSFETs, IGBTs or SiC MOSFETs.
-With integrated components, advanced protection features (UVLO, dead time, and disable) and optimized switching performance; the UCC21520 and the UCC21520A enable designers to build smaller, more robust designs for enterprise, telecom, automotive, and industrial applications with a faster time to market.
+The UCC21520-Q1 effectively combines both isolation and buffer-drive functions.
+The flexible, universal capability of the UCC21520-Q1 (with up to 18-V VCCI and 25-V VDDA/VDDB) allows the device to be used as a low-side, high-side, high-side/low-side or half-bridge driver for MOSFETs, IGBTs or SiC MOSFETs.
+With integrated components, advanced protection features (UVLO, dead time, and disable) and optimized switching performance; the UCC21520-Q1 enables designers to build smaller, more robust designs for enterprise, telecom, automotive, and industrial applications with a faster time to market.